Barcelona Student Budget 2026: Real Monthly Costs (€950–1,150 Average)

 T-Jove Card (Under 30)

-Money-saving tip: If you live close to your school, combine a Bicing annual pass (€50/year = €4/month) with an occasional T-Casual.
+Money-saving tip: If you live close to your school, combine a Bicing annual pass (€50/year = €4/month) with a T-Casual for metro trips.
 Your transport cost drops to ~€20/month.

 Utilities: €40–70/Month (shared)